menzascripting/Mnet/README.md

 Most of the Mnet modules can be used independely of each other, except where otherwise noted.

-Refer to the modules listed in the SEE ALSO section below for more details.
+Refer to the individual Mnet modules listed in the SEE ALSO section below for more detail.

 # INSTALLATION

-The Mnet perl modules should work in just about any unix perl environment.
-To interact with command line sessions the perl Expect module is required.

-This installation is distributed as an Mnet-X.y.tar.gz file.
-To unpack the distribution and install it using commands like the following:
+The latest Mnet release can be installed from CPAN

+    cpan install Mnet

+Or downloaded and installed from [https://github.com/menzascripting/Mnet](https://github.com/menzascripting/Mnet)

     tar -xf Mnet-X.y.tar.gz
     cd Mnet-X.y
-    perl Makefile.PL
+    perl Makefile.PL # INSTALL_BASE=/different/path
-    make
-    make test
     make install

-The default Makefile.PL install requires root access to copy files to system perl directories.
-Run \`perl Makefile.PL INSTALL\_BASE=/different/path\` to have everything installed to a different path.
+The Mnet perl modules should work in just about any unix perl environment.
+To interact with command line sessions the perl Expect module is required.

 # AUTHOR